Mah Meri language: Semi-productive derivations

 The infix < l > applies to disyllabic intransitive verbs of position or state and also some verbs of motion.

 The infix is inserted into the initial syllable and a schwa replaces to well to correct syllable structure.

-Example: kancɛw 'to be naked' → kɘlancɛw 'many naked (people)'.
+Example: kancɛw 'to be naked' → kəlancɛw 'many naked (people)'.

 If the penultimate syllable CV is a palatal stop plus schwa, the < la > infix is applied instead.